 nicely side-lying or prone.

-The Touching Well Corona Policy is being updated, please have a look.
+The Touching Well Corona Policy is being regularly updated, please have a look.

 I invite comments on this policy, please let me know.
 I am currently thinking about a fair cancellation and charging poilicy.
 Any ideas?

 The aim of this policy is to keep clients safe and well.